Table of Contents

-A third molar surgery is always done under anesthesia.
+A third molar surgery is always done under anaesthesia.
 If you are really scared you can search for a dentist who uses conscious sedation which makes you feel more relaxed during the procedure.

-After the anesthesia has been given you will not feel any kind of pain at all.
-Yes you might feel a little discomfort because of all the instruments that are there in your mouth during the procedure.
+After the anesthesia has been given you will not feel any pain at all.
+Yes, you might feel a little discomfort because of all the instruments that are there in your mouth during the procedure.

 What precautions do I need to take after the surgery?

-5. Make sure you do not get hurt in the region of surgery (extraorally)
+- Make sure you do not get hurt in the region of surgery (extra orally)

-6. Follow your doctors advice regarding the medication that he or she might have prescribed
+- Follow your doctor’s advice regarding the medication that he or she might have prescribed

-Which specialty of dentist should I visit for my treatment?
+Which speciality of dentist should I visit for my treatment?